-A. ROOF ANCHOR SITE PLAN: Before starting the roof construction, a plan should be established as to where the roof anchors will be installed, and when during the construction process they may be used.
+A. ROOF ANCHOR SITE PLAN: A plan should be established as to where the roof anchors will be installed, and when during the work process they may be used.
 The following are guidelines on locating roof anchors:

-• The roof anchor should be located at the roof peak (when possible) and at least 6 feet from any exposed roof edge.
+• The roof anchor should be located on roof sheathing and centered over a rafter or truss at least 6 feet from any exposed roof edge.
 On very small roof areas, locate the roof anchor as far from the roof edge as possible.
+See Figure 5.